 Because I admit, I finished Jeff Olson’s The Slight Edge (this month’s Book Club book) already quite some time before the new year started.
 I just couldn’t put it down, and even though it’s not the best piece of literature in the history of the world, I’m a total convert.
-I’ll share my thoughts about the book in a separate blogpost, but some of its ideas already inspired the topic of this month (learning Spanish).
+I’ve shared my thoughts about the book in a separate blogpost, and some of its ideas have inspired the topic of this month (learning Spanish).

 One of my January Learning Spanish Resolutions is to make additional efforts daily.
 To spend a little time working on my Spanish every single day, and to make that a habit.
 That resolution made me excited and terrified at the same time.
 I know myself, I’ll want to do a lot and I’ll want to do it perfectly and before I know it, I’ll spend a shitload of time doing Daily Additional Efforts that I can impossibly keep up with.